-Any matrix can be turned into a vector by vectorization.
+Any I by J matrix A can be turned into a column vector in \mathbb{C}^{I+J} by vectorization; that is, by writing each column of A below the previous one.
 Therefore, we can define a norm for any matrix by simply vectorizing the matrix and taking a norm of the resulting vector; the 2-norm of the vectorized matrix is the Frobenius norm of the matrix itself.
 Such norms for matrices may not be compatible with the role of a matrix as representing a linear transformation.
 For that reason, we consider norms on matrices that are induced by the norms of the vectors on which the matrices operate.